 Diagnosing and Treatment of Bronchitis and Pneumonia

 Because bronchitis and pneumonia can present similarly to one another, an examination by a ConvenientMD treating provider is recommended for those who are experiencing symptoms.
 Certain tests, such as a chest x-ray may be ordered to confirm a diagnosis, after which a treatment plan will be devised.
 In most cases, pneumonia can be successfully treated with antibiotics (if the condition is caused by bacteria), and/or steroids and cough medications.
 Bronchitis is often viral and therefore will not require antibiotics, except in certain circumstances in patients with chronic lung disease.

 Pediatric patients do not suffer from bronchitis.
 Pneumonia is common, even in healthy children, particularly during respiratory season.
 It often follows a viral infection such as a cold or influenza.
 Repeat occurrences of pneumonia may indicate respiratory tract anomalies, in which case an evaluation for immune deficiencies or chronic asthma should be considered.

 Do You Have Bronchitis or Pneumonia?Visit a ConvenientMD Location in NH, ME or MA Today!

 Infections of the lung and/or airway are not to be taken lightly and can result in serious complications—including death—if left untreated.
 ConvenientMD has the knowledgeable staff and diagnostic equipment necessary for differentiating between bronchitis and pneumonia, and we’ll do everything in our power to get you feeling back to normal as soon as possible.

-Don’t mess around with bronchitis or pneumonia—visit any ConvenientMD location today to get treated without ever needing an appointment!
+Don’t mess around with bronchitis or pneumonia—visit any ConvenientMD location today.
+We’re open seven days a week, so just stop into one of our clinics in Maine, New Hampshire or Massachusetts without ever needing an appointment.